gvwilson/thirdbit/src/fiction/santas/index.md

 [^number-three-talk]: Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every other sentence starting, "Your mother and I think…"

 Finner became more restless every day.
-His mother suggested running up and down three flights of stairs over and over to burn off some energy, but it only made him sweaty.
+His mother suggested running up and down the stairs to burn off some energy, but that only made him sweaty.
 He tried sitting cross-legged on the floor with his eyes closed and humming softly to himself like the monks of Lotse Nuffin,[^lotse-nuffin] but all he got was a cold bum.